-Netimus provides a small (140 campers), inclusive, supportive environment where girls can feel safe, secure and confident with a 2.5: 1 camper to counselor ration.
+Netimus provides a small (140 campers), supportive environment where girls can feel safe, secure and confident with a 2.5: 1 camper to counselor ration.
 In our 10 day, pre-camp session, staff are trained to encourage friendship and peer acceptance.
 Exclusive behavior is quickly identified, strongly discouraged and not tolerated.

 Our method of activity scheduling allows campers to make their own schedules.
 This degree of customization is second to none in the industry.
 Many camps require campers to go to activities as a cabin group or allow campers to choose only a part of their schedule.
 Some camps allow full choice of activities every day, giving plenty of choice but very little consistent instruction.
 We think we offer the best of both worlds in program design.

 We offer a strong instructional program in English horseback riding, an extensive ropes course, a complete arts department and a new green program offering classes in animal care, environmental stewardship and more.
 Please consult the activity list for other creative programs.

 Camp Netimus is located on 400 acres in the Pocono Mountains of northeast Pennsylvania.
 It is approximately 90 miles from New York City, 120 miles from Philadelphia, 235 miles north of Baltimore, and 270 miles north of Washington, DC.

 The average daytime temperature during the camp season reaches about 80 degrees.
 It gets cool at night (in the 50’s) and blankets are often needed for sleeping.

 Yes.
 Camp Netimus is an accredited member of the American Camp Association (ACA) which inspects safety, cleanliness, and programs on a regular basis.
 We are also inspected and licensed annually by the Commonwealth of Pennsylvania for drinking water, public bathing facilities and food service.